robertbenjamin/Job-Search/job-search.md

 If nothing else, web development is a field that not only encourages by necessitates continual learning,

 **What kind of career path do I want to have?**

+A varied one, which incorporates a lot of different abilities and insights from multiple fields.
+I enjoy journalism, media, technology, travel, and a host of other things, and the more I enjoy them the more I see parallels and similarities between them.
+I think I'd be putting my talents to waste if I pigeonholed myself into one market.

 **Do I want to work in a developer-led organization (vs sales- or business-led)?**